cache remote wraps another existing remote and stores file structure

 Default: not set

 The size of a chunk (partial file data).
 Use lower numbers for slower connections.
+If the chunk size is changed, any downloaded chunks will be invalid and cache-chunk-path will need to be cleared or unexpected EOF errors will occur.

 The total size that the chunks can take up on the local disk.
 If